St4nleyko/qoprotest/README.md

    npm install
    php artisan jwt:secret
    php artisan key:generate
+   php artisan migrate
    configure other .env data like database
 3. Run the server without docker php artisan serve npm run dev or npm run prod
+4. Run with docker
+   docker-compose up --build
-4. Get a Gecko Api key
+5. Get a Gecko Api key
    Follow documentation at https://docs.coingecko.com/v3.0.1/reference/setting-up-your-api-key Add your api key and base url in .env file as COINGECKO_API_KEY=your api key COINGECKO_API_URL=base url
-5. Import and update currencies local DB - command php artisan currency:update
+6. Import and update currencies local DB - command php artisan currency:update
+7. Emails, queues and automation every minute
+   If you wish to automate this process and send notification to users with watchdogs
+   1. Set up SMTP or any other email service, to send emails, in your .env file
+   2. set up QUEUE_CONNECTION=database in your .env file
+   3. Set up cronjob depending on your OS
+   4. run command: php artisan queue:work
+   5. TEST by running: php artisan schedule:run